kenryuS/kenryumcserver/index.md

-# kenryumcserver
+# Kenryu's Minecraft Server
-Information page of Kenryu's Minecraft Server
+This is the information page of Kenryu's Minecraft Server

 ## General Information
 [KenryuS](https://github.com/kenryuS) running the Minecraft **Java** Server.
 The server started on June 3, 2021.